ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/pytorch-llama-frontend.md

 ```

 ### Streamlit Frontend Server File
-Now open a new terminal window and create a file named `browser.py` in your `torchchat` directory
+Now open a new terminal window and create a file named `browser.py` in your `torchchat` directory:

 ```sh
 cd torchchat